vonal-project/vonal/README.md

 ## **Wait** ...
 Electron based?
-Yes, but it is quite fast and you can modify it easly.
+Yes, but it is quite fast and you can modify it easily.

 ## Why?